fiskaltrust/rollout-doc/middleware/README.md

 ```
 Depending on the type, **`Id`** uses the corresponding [system variable](#system-variables).
 In the above example it is the variable `reference_scu_swissbit_counter_{0-n}_id`.
 The value `{0-n}` specifies which SCU should be referenced.
 In our example it is 1, i.e.: reference_scu_swissbit_counter_**1**_id.

 Furthermore, the package of the SCU to be referenced must be specified for **`Package`**.
-In our example it is for the swissbit usb the package `fiskaltrust.Middleware.SCU.DE.Swissbit`.
+In our example it is for the Swissbit usb the package `fiskaltrust.Middleware.SCU.DE.Swissbit`.

 2. The connection of a Queue with the SCU is specified in the template at the following two places: